Entering payments into bexio

 You can also add the invoice to the list by means of the “Action” button in the overview of supplier invoices.

 We support payment via IBAN (domestic & international), or with orange (CHF & EUR) and red inpayment slips.
-We currently support payments in the following foreign currencies: USD, EUR & GBP.

 Go to the "Banking" section in bexio, where you will find your bank accounts.
 Click on "New payment"